 You've probably heard the term "OCR" being used when it comes to scanned documents or in relation to searchable PDF files.
-Here's a closer at what it involves, and why it's important for eDiscovery.
-If you're specifically looking for how GoldFynch deals with OCR, find out more here.
+Here's a closer look at what it involves and why it's important for eDiscovery.
+If you are specifically looking for how GoldFynch deals with it, find out more here.

 How does OCR work?

-The output of the OCR process contains more than just the textual information that would be found in a Microsoft Word or TXT file - it also contains positional information of where each word/line of text is in the originally-scanned "image" of the file.
-And it uses the positional information to render each word of the text on top of its respective word in the image, in a special "hidden" PDF text rendering mode.
+The output of a typical OCR process contains not just text information, like how a Microsoft Word or TXT file would - it also contains positional/coordinate information for each word or line of text.
+Part of creating a searchable PDF from a scan involves taking this OCR output information and rendering the words on top of the image, in a special "hidden" PDF text rendering mode.

-1) Ideally, the hidden text is properly aligned, sized, and oriented over the image.
+1) Ideally, the hidden text word is properly aligned, sized, and oriented to match the underlying word in the image.
 But sometimes the hidden words are offset, so when you search within the PDF document it ends up highlighting a different area than the actual word in the image.

 In the example below, the blue boxes represent the hidden overlay text, which has been misaligned with the word 'goldfynch'

-For example, if the word "important" exists multiple times on a page, but one instance was incorrectly OCRd as "irnportant" (lower-case "IRN" at the beginning of the word,) then searching for "important" will scroll to the page and highlight the properly-recognized "important" word, but skip past the incorrectly-recognized word even though you can see it visually in the scan of the page.
+For example, if the word "important" exists multiple times on a page, but one instance was incorrectly OCRd as "irnportant" (IRN at the beginning), then searching for "important" will scroll to the page and highlight the properly-recognized "important" word but skip past the incorrectly-recognized word even though you can see it visually in the scan of the page.

 Additionally, access to OCR isn't always easy, and there are often many steps just to have it run on your documents: